AdobeDocs/journey-optimizer.zh-Hant/help/using/offers/ranking/create-ranking-formulas.md

 if( offer._id = "xcore:personalized-offer:13d213cd4cb328ec" and homeAddress.city.equals("Bondi", false), 30, offer.rank.priority)
 ```

-Boost multiple offers by offer ID based on the presence of a profile's segment membership
+Boost multiple offers by offer ID based on the presence of a profile's audience membership

-Boost the priority of offers based on whether the user is a member of a priority segment, which is configured as an attribute in the offer.
+Boost the priority of offers based on whether the user is a member of a priority audience, which is configured as an attribute in the offer.

 **Ranking formula:**